 ABC shows (so far): 20/20, America’s Funniest Home Videos, American Housewife, The Bachelorette, Black-ish, Card Sharks, Celebrity Family Feud, The Con, The Conners, Dancing with the Stars, Emergency Call, The Goldbergs, Match Game, Press Your Luck, Supermarket Sweep, and Who Wants to Be a Millionaire.

-CBS shows this season (so far): 48 Hours, 60 Minutes, The Amazing Race, The Con, The FBI Declassified, The Greatest #AtHome Videos, Manhunt: Deadly Games, One Day at a Time, Star Trek: Discovery, and Undercover Boss.
+CBS shows this season (so far): 48 Hours, 60 Minutes, The Amazing Race, The FBI Declassified, The Greatest #AtHome Videos, Manhunt: Deadly Games, One Day at a Time, Star Trek: Discovery, and Undercover Boss.

 CW shows this season (so far): Coroner, Devils, Masters of Illusion, The Outpost, Pandora, Swamp Thing, Tell Me a Story, and World’s Funniest Animals.